callmekoshy/facemash/README.md

 **FaceMash**

-A website made by a drunk Harvard sophomore
+Made by a drunk Harvard sophomore

 Points --